connected-little-boxes/HullOS-Z/docs/pythonishref.md

 This tells the robot to go into "happy" mode.
 The pixel flashing will slow down as the robot becomes more relaxed.
 If you want to create even more subtle robot moods, take a look at the *PF command.
 ## Move the robot
 The **move** command can be used to start the robot moving, and to set a distance for the move.
-Move commands can also be configured to move in a particular time.
+Move commands can also be configured to move in a particular time which, effectively, sets the speed of the motion.

 ### Starting moving
 ```
 move